-Sir Paul McCartney performed in concert in Los Angeles a couple of nights ago as the last night of his tour, and surprised his audience when Ringo Starr appeared on stage and played drums for a couple snippets of songs made popular when they were members of The Beatles.
+Sir Paul McCartney performed in concert in Los Angeles last year in July on the last night of his tour, and surprised his audience when Ringo Starr appeared on stage and played drums for a couple snippets of songs made popular when they were members of The Beatles.
 Perhaps you remember one of Paul McCartney’s songs from his time with his group “Wings,” titled, “Let ‘Em In:”

 Someone’s knockin’ at the door, somebody’s ringing a bell.